-Another option is to get an ICOCA IC Card.
-It isn’t an unlimited use pass like the Kansai Thru Pass or the JR Kansai Area Pass, but it’ll give you discounts on JR trains (including the Kansai Airport Express Haruka), the subway, private railways, and buses.
-Think of it as a stored value card similar to Hong Kong’s Octopus Card or Seoul’s T-Money Card.
+The ICOCA IC Card isn’t an unlimited use pass like the previous two.
+Instead, it’ll give you discounts on JR trains (including the Kansai Airport Express Haruka), the subway, private railways, and buses.
+Think of it as a stored value card similar to Hong Kong’s Octopus Card.
 It’ll save you from the hassle of having to buy single journey tickets every time.

-Lastly, if Nara is just one of many stops on a countrywide tour of Japan, then a JR Pass may be a good investment.
-It’ll give you unlimited use of all JR national trains in Japan – including the Kansai Airport Express Haruka, Shinkansen bullet trains, and the Narita Express – for a consecutive number of days.
-You can purchase a JR Pass in 7-, 14-, or 21-day variants from Japan Rail Pass or Klook.
+If you’ll be exploring many cities throughout Japan, then a JR Pass may be the most appropriate for you.
+It’ll give you unlimited rides on all JR national trains in Japan – including Shinkansen bullet trains, the Kansai Airport Express Haruka, and the Narita Express – for a consecutive number of days.
+JR Passes are available in 7-, 14-, or 21-day variants which you can purchase through Japan Rail Pass or Klook.

 WHERE TO EXCHANGE CURRENCY

+The unit of currency in Japan is the Japanese Yen (JPY).
 This guide assumes that you’ll be visiting Nara on a day trip from Kyoto, Osaka, or some other nearby city.
-If that is indeed the case, then you should already have Japanese Yen (JPY) with you.
-If not, then the best places to exchange currency in Japan is at banks and post offices.
+If that’s the case, then you should already have Japanese Yen (JPY) with you.
+If not, then the best place to exchange currency in Japan is at banks and post offices.

-Alternatively, and this may be the most convenient option, you can also withdraw JPY from an ATM.
-The rates are comparable.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any issues.
+Another option is to withdraw JPY from an ATM.
+The rates are competitive.
+Just be sure to let your bank know that you’ll be using your ATM card in Japan so you don’t run into any problems.
 In my experience, my ATM card works fine in some machines but not in others.